Des van Jaarsveldt: Playing career

 Van Jaarsveldt made his rugby debut for Rhodesia in the Currie Cup as a wing against Northern Transvaal in 1947 at the age of eighteen, scoring all of Rhodesia's points in the loss.
 He played 62 times for Rhodesia, initially on the wing but later moving to the flank, and scored 17 tries.
 He captained Rhodesia 19 times between 1958 and 1962.
-Van Jaarsveldt attended trials for selection for the South African national team in 1951 and 1956 but was not selected on either occasion.
-This was because Van Jaarsveldt believed it was due to Afrikaner Broederbond pressures on the South African Rugby Board not to select him because he was Rhodesian.
+Van Jaarsveldt attended trials for selection for the South African national team in 1951 and 1956, but was not selected on either occasion.
+Van Jaarsveldt believed it was due to Afrikaner Broederbond pressures on the South African Rugby Board not to select him because he was Rhodesian.

-In 1959 he was selected as captain for the Rest of South Africa against the Currie Cup champions, Western Province.
-When he was 31, Van Jaarsveldt became the first Rhodesian to captain the Springboks in 1960, taking over from Johan Claassen after being appointed by Danie Craven, the president of the South African Rugby Board.
+In 1959, he was selected as captain for the Rest of South Africa against the Currie Cup champions, Western Province.
+When he was 31, Van Jaarsveldt became the first and only Rhodesian to captain the Springboks in 1960, taking over from Johan Claassen after being appointed by Danie Craven, the president of the South African Rugby Board.
 Previously it had been considered politically unacceptable by the ruling South African National Party for a Rhodesian to captain the Springboks as previously John Morkel was denied an opportunity despite captaining Rhodesia to a 10–8 win over New Zealand in 1949 (which Van Jaarsveldt missed due to injury).
 The Afrikaner nationalist newspaper Die Transvaler criticised the appointment of Van Jaarsveldt stating: "It is an evil day for South African rugby when the country has to seek its rugby captain from beyond its borders in the territory of a strange land."
 Contrary to this view, the team and the nation at large supported him.
 Despite his name being similar to Afrikaner names (his familial background was from the Netherlands and did not have any Afrikaner connection), Van Jaarsveldt could not speak Afrikaans and stated about that day "It must be the first time a Springbok captain has had to give his team talk in English."
 He captained the Springboks in an 18–10 victory over Scotland at Port Elizabeth.